rnajena/poseidon/README.md

 nextflow run hoelzer/poseidon --help
 ```

-We recommend using a specific release of PoSeiDon via
+We recommend using a specific release of PoSeiDon (as soon as their are releases) via

 ```bash
 nextflow run hoelzer/poseidon -r v0.1 --help